1800s

 2007: Marlborough School closed.

-2009 - The Coalition successfully prevented the closure of the Marlborough Community Center.
+Spring 2009: The Coalition successfully prevented the closure of the Marlborough Community Center.

 2010: Swope Health South Clinic opens at 8825 Troost.